-A Minister of State for Social Care
+A Minister of State for Social Care: Mission Accomplished

 In 2008, social care was promoted to the portfolio of a Minister of State, a senior ministerial role.
 This continued until 2016, when the portfolio was given to a Parliamentary Under-Secretary of State – a more junior position.

-How would this help?
+How did we think this would this help?

-A Minister of State would have access to resources that would enable them to obtain a holistic view of the social care sector, and how policies from various departments are impacting upon the sector.
+Hft argued that a Minister of State would have access to resources that would enable them to obtain a holistic view of the social care sector, and how policies from various departments are impacting upon the sector.

-Stakeholders would have a clear single point of contact within Government with whom to consult with on issues of concern.
+We also pointed out that having a Minister of State would give the portfolio more clout, allowing for decisive policy decisions to be made and that stakeholders would have a clear single point of contact within Government with whom to consult with on issues of concern.